 7. Get your school involved

 We have found that the best results from Maths-Whizz come when parents and teachers work together with their children in what we like to call a ‘triangle of success’.
-You should inform your child’s teacher that you are using Maths-Whizz, and share the learning insights that your dashboard makes available to you.
+You should inform your child’s teacher that you are using Maths-Whizz, and share the learning insights that your Parent Account makes available to you.
 Your child’s teacher will thank you for it!
 If you are able to get the school on board with using Maths-Whizz, then it will no longer be seen by your child as optional, but core to their learning.
 Their maths lessons will also prove to be so much more fun when they are full of animated, interactive exercises!

 There are certain moments in our children’s learning that prove decisive.
 When your child’s motivation starts to tail off, you should embrace it as a make-or-break moment.
 If you can get them through the lull – whether it’s a loss of enthusiasm or a struggle – then amazing results await you on the other side.